parafoxia/analytix/README.md

 The YouTube Studio provides a fantastic interface where creators can view some incredibly detailed analytics for their channel.
 However, there's no way to perform programmatical operations on the data to do some proper analysis on it.
-This is where *analytix* comes in.
+This is where analytix comes in.

 The process of analysing data on the YouTube Studio is comprised of two steps:

 1. Retrieving the data to be analysed and visualised
 2. Presenting that data to the user

-*analytix* aims to handle step one as comprehensively as possible, allowing analysts to use tools such as *pandas* and *Matplotlib* to work on the data without having to faff around with Google's offerings.
+analytix aims to handle step one as comprehensively as possible, allowing analysts to use tools such as *pandas* and *Matplotlib* to work on the data without having to faff around with Google's offerings.

 ## Installation

-To install the latest stable version of *analytix*, use the following command:
+To install the latest stable version of analytix, use the following command:

 ```sh
 pip install analytix
 ```

 You can also install the latest development version using the following command:

 ```sh
 pip install git+https://github.com/parafoxia/analytix
 ```